 The Orange County Bar Association Family Law Mediation program is a community service project that provides free mediation sessions.
 Mediation length is limited so it may not be ideal for complex matters such as a full divorce, but follow-up mediation sessions are allowed.
 This is an excellent resource for parties that have a dispute over limited issues such as a specific time-sharing problem or a property dispute.
 There are no income restrictions for using this service.

 Central Florida courthouses offer low cost mediation for family law disputes.
 Rules, availability and costs vary by county but they are often a great resource.
-Rates start around $60 per party for a 3 hour session and costs increase based on income (mediation available free for those who are indigent).
+Rates start at around $60 per party for a 3 hour session and costs increase based on income (mediation available free for those who are indigent).
 Contact your clerk of court where your case is filed to ask about these services.

 Florida Bar Free Legal Questions